philipasa/philipasa/README.md

 ### Hi there 👋

+- 🔭 I'm currently studying for a Bsc in computer engineering
+- 🌱 I like pure maths, physics and computer science.
 <!--
 **philipasa/philipasa** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.